 To derive the most benefit from maximal strength and power training, there must be an attempt to lift the weight as fast as possible, whilst maintaining correct form and alignments.
 This is not always the case with muscle size training, where time under tension is also a critical factor, but for strength and power, lift as fast as possible is the goal.

 So with that understood, lets look at an example of where an athlete is performing a “secondary” exercise, such as Romanian Deadlifts.
 Athletes usually are really excited on their Key or Primary lifts (eg. squats, deadlifts, bench press, pull-ups, etc) but can often go through the motions a little on the important secondary lifts like RDL’s etc.

 In this actual example, displayed in Figure 1 and Table 1, we see the athlete has performed their first set of RDL’s.
-Technique was good, but the coach could tell and was re-affirmed by PUSH’s velocity data, that the athlete was not lifting to their usual capacity.
+Technique was good, but the coach could tell and was re-affirmed by PUSH’s velocity based training data, that the athlete was not lifting to their usual capacity.
 So he provides the following feedback after the set.

 “Good set.
 Technique was great.
 But I think you can lift a little more explosively.
 With this resistance, you usually get velocities of m/s or so, but that set was m/s on your best reps.
 So next set, what I want you to do is lift with the same great technique but with more intent to lift explosively.”

 The results are quite visible in the velocity data ~ an increase of about 10% brought about by extra motivation or intent from the athlete.
 The coach used the PUSH band to provide concrete objective data about intent and velocity and used the renowned reinforcement techniques of 1.
 Simple Positive Praise (“Good set”).
 2. Why it was good (“Great technique”) 3.
 The Corrective reinforcer (“next set… more intent to lift explosively”).